apache/incubator-resilientdb/README.md

       ```bash
       git clone https://github.com/apache/incubator-resilientdb-graphql.
       ```
-    4. Clone the MemLens middleware service.
+    4. Clone the ResLens middleware service.
 This is the service which will be used to aggregate data from different profiling services.
       ```bash
       git clone https://github.com/harish876/MemLens-middleware
       ```